ShuklaLab/ATRPred/README.md

 devtools::install_github("ShuklaLab/ATRPred")
 ```

-To update the package just run the `install_github("ShuklaLab/ATRPred")` command again.
+To update the package just run the same command again.

 ## Running the function